Behodler/limbo/documentation/MonetaryPolicy.md

 ### Second order effects: PyroFlan and SCX LP tokens

-We've analyzed the effect of a raw Perpetual pool for SCX considering other Perpetual pools and without taking advantage of Scarcity's fee-on-transfer.
+We've analyzed the effect of a raw Perpetual pool for SCX without considering other Perpetual pools and without taking advantage of Scarcity's fee-on-transfer (FOT) feature.
 In this section, the scope of Perpetual staking options will be expanded to take advantage of the full cryptoeconomic breadth of the Behodler Ecosystem.

 **PyroFlan**

 Let's introduce a pool for staking Flan in the form of PyroFlan.
 The pool is issued $π$ Flan per second which works out to $Π$ Flan per year where $Π = 31536000π$.

-Because of the law of one price, we expect the yield of the PyroFlan pool to converge on the universal yield, $I$.
+Because of the Law of One Price, we expect the yield of the PyroFlan pool to converge on the universal yield, $I$.
 Note that the yield of PyroFlan means the Flan reward plus the growth in redeem rate, especially if the Flan price stabilizes.

 Initially it will start at $I_F$, a higher rate than $I$.
-When stakers receive Flan as a reward, they will be faced with the prospect of either selling into the Reference Pair for SCX and staking that for $I$ or minting PyroFlan and staking that for $I$.
+When stakers receive Flan as a reward, they will be faced with the prospect of either selling into the Reference Pair for SCX and staking that for $I$ or minting PyroFlan and staking that for $I_F$.
 So long as $I_F$ is higher than $I$, Flan rewards will be drawn away to staking for PyroFlan.
 Therefore, if $S_E$ is the SCX that the circulating Flan can redeem from the Reference Pair, the effect of a PyroFlan Perpetual pool is to reduce this number by drawing some away for lockup in the PyroFlan pool.
 This will induce more minting of SCX.
 The effect of PyroTokens on their base tokens is to encourage lockup and increase demand, mostly through burning incentives.
 If a Limbo pool adds to this incentive enough that the price of Flan nudges higher between Crossovers then the Flan per year variable, $Δ_A$ in equation (4) will increase, causing $I_L$ to increase which will increase demand for SCX lockup in Limbo.

+*Section Summary*

+    1. Providing an above market yield on PyroFlan staking requires less Flan minting than for pure Flan staking.
+    2. When the APY on PyroFlan exceeds the market norm, circulating SCX declines.
+    3. If the return on SCX staking on Limbo is in line with the market then an above market yield on PyroFlan staking will induce more SCX minting.
+    4. The effect of SCX minting will increase the price of Flan between Crossovers, amplifying and supporting the above effects.

 **SCX Burn: PyroSCX**